Wondering if getting pregnant on your period is possible? Likely?

-Wondering if you can get pregnant during your period?
 Many people don’t think that it can occur, but think twice!
-A woman I recently talked to knew for sure that she and her spouse had sex only once and during her period.
+A woman I recently talked to knew for sure that she and her spouse made love only once and during her period.
 She recently gave birth to their fourth child…

 So how can this happen?
 We explain it all here.

-First of all, you need to understand how conception actually works before you can understand how getting pregnant during a period is actually possible.
+First of all, you need to understand how conception actually works before you can understand how getting pregnant on a period is actually possible.

 When you go through your menstrual cycle, your ovaries are getting an egg ready to be released.
 Then, when you ovulate, that egg is released into the fallopian tubes.
 Usually, the average menstrual cycle lasts about 28 days, but some can have cycles that are shorter, while others have other cycles.